-New Year’s Day, 2019.
-It’s as cold as Iceland outside, but Bob’s living room is warm and comfortable.
-He is surrounded by loving family.
-The fire crackles and smells like every favorite winter rolled into one while the Rose Bowl parade plays on the massive new high definition television he gifted himself for the holidays.
-He nudges the dog off his feet so that he can get up and have a slice of pie—after all, what goes better with winter and contentedness than pie?
-Besides, he reasons, tomorrow he will start a diet and this year his resolution will stick.
+New Year’s Day, 2015.
+It’s as cold as Iceland outside, but your living room is warm and comfortable.
+You are surrounded by your loving family.
+The fire crackles and smells like all of your favorite winters rolled into one, and the Rose Bowl parade is on the massive new high-definition television you gifted yourself for Christmas.
+You nudge the dog off your feet so you can get up and have a slice of pie—after all, what goes better with winter and contentedness than pie?
+Besides, you reason, tomorrow you will start your diet—and this year, your resolution will stick.

-As Bob begins to move, he becomes aware that it takes all his strength just to push off the couch.
-And he is struggling to breathe.
-His clothes have become uncomfortably tight, much tighter than they were in early November but it’s okay, he tells himself, “I expected this—planned for it even.”
-As he cuts the pie he reminds himself that there is no reason for deprivation today—the diet starts tomorrow.
-Still, he experiences a choking, bloated feeling.
-Is it the pie or the guilt?
+As you begin to move, you become aware that it takes all of your strength just to push off the couch.
+And you are struggling to breathe.
+Your clothes have become uncomfortably tight, much tighter than they were in early November.
+But you tell yourself that’s okay; you expected this—planned for it even.
+As you cut a slice of pie, you remind yourself that there is no reason for deprivation today, because your diet starts tomorrow.
+Still, you experience a choking, bloated feeling.
+Is it the pie, or the guilt?

-Make no mistake about it, health is a battle for control.
-We are either dictating terms to our body or our body is dictating terms to us; it is not a democracy.
-And control is a “now” proposition.
-A general does not say, “We’ll let them capture the capitol today and resolve to take it back after Christmas.”
+Make no mistake about it: Health is a battle for control.
+You’re either dictating terms to your body, or your body is dictating terms to you; it is not a democracy.
+And control is a NOW proposition.

-So here is the challenge—begin now—whenever now is.
-Set a health and weight loss goal not for the new year but to be accomplished by the new year.
-The only “deprivation” needed is depriving oneself the “pleasures” of increased girth and decreased space in blood vessels.
-Suffer the barbs of the envious who offer temptations of pastries and alcohol, and the victory will be that much sweeter the first of the year.
+So here is the challenge: Begin now—whenever now is.
+Set a health and weight-loss goal not for the New Year but to be accomplished by the New Year.
+“Deprive” yourself of the “pleasures” of increased girth and decreased space in your blood vessels.
+Suffer the barbs of the envious who try to tempt you with pastries and alcohol and see if your victory isn’t that much sweeter come the first of the year.
 This is the new, updated contract.
+Want a pen?